 The NH Department of Environmental Services has prepared a Source Water Assessment Report for the source(s) serving this community water system, assessing the sources' vulnerability to contamination.
-The results of the assessment, prepared on (date(s)), are as follows:
+The results of the assessment, prepared on $\frac{6}{28}/01$ and $\frac{10}{10}/02$, are as follows:

-(First source name and/or description), received (number) high susceptibility ratings, (number) medium susceptibility ratings, and (number) low susceptibility ratings.

-(Second source name and/or description) received (number) high susceptibility ratings, (number) medium susceptibility ratings, and (number) low susceptibility ratings.

-(Third source name and/or description), received (number) high susceptibility ratings, (number) medium susceptibility ratings, and (number) low susceptibility ratings.
+The Ammonoosuc River Raw source, received 0 (zero) high susceptibility ratings, 0 (zero) medium susceptibility ratings, and 11 (eleven) low susceptibility ratings.
+The Brown Farm Well received 3 (three) high susceptibility ratings, 2 (two medium susceptibility ratings, and 7 (seven) low susceptibility ratings.

-The complete Assessment Report is available for review at (water system office or other location).
-For more information call (water system's contact and telephone number) or visit NH Department of Environmental Services Drinking Water & Groundwater Bureau web site at www.des.nh.gov/dwgb
+The complete Assessment Report is available for review at Berlin Water Works office.
+For more information call (603) 752-1677 or visit NH Department of Environmental Services Drinking Water & Groundwater Bureau web site at www.des.nh.gov/dwgb